proj-coursework/grade-book/examples/combine_sections_assignments.md

 This script demonstrates how to combine section-specific assignments into unified assignments for multi-section classes.
 This is useful when you have multiple sections of the same class where assignments like quizzes and exams are section-specific, but you want to treat them as a single assignment for grading purposes.

+> [!TIP]
+> This script can also combine multiple versions of an assignment into one.
+For example, if you created different versions of a quiz for makeup exams, you can merge them into a original quiz.

 ## How it works

 - The script reads a `sections.config.ts` file that defines which section-specific assignments should be combined